cjavdev/uscsa_seeder/README.md

 are randomly sorted and so on and so forth.
 This would get exported as a .csv or .txt file.
 Then this would be imported to the SplitSecond timing system at Mammoth Mountain in a format they can use.

-**NB**: Maybe we should allow Officers to invite unlimited captains per school because it looks like he said two captains per school and then two or three captains per school in the same email